proghax333/dAppBlog/README.md

 # dAppBlog

-An inefficent, impractive, but **FUN** implementation of a blog application using Ethereum blockchain and React Visitors can create, edit and delete their posts in Markdown format.
+An inefficent, impractive, but **FUN** implementation of a blog application using Ethereum blockchain and React.
+* Visitors can create, edit and delete their posts in Markdown format.
+* Visitors can tip post authors in ETH(ethers).
+Tipped authors can later withdraw those tips.